 A truck accident can have devastating effects on individuals involved.
 If you or someone you love was involved in a truck accident and sustained serious injuries, it is important to seek legal counsel to help you determine the exact cause of the accident.
 If it is determined that negligence on behalf of the truck driver, trucking company, or cargo loader was the cause of the accident, you may be able to seek compensation.

-Call our San Antonio truck accident lawyers at Wyatt Law Firm, Ltd. for your free consultation.
+Call our San Antonio truck accident lawyers at Wyatt Law Firm, PLLC. for your free consultation.